DenisYaroshevskiy/algorithm_dumpster/README.md

 Converts a number to it's factoriadic representation.<br/>
 Go left to to right with increasing digits.<br/>
-Zero is always present (0!) - this allows to do the algorithm better.<br/>
+Zero is always present (0!) - this allows to do related algorithms better.<br/>

 ```
 0 => { 0 }